Fenian raids: Aftermath

 Support for the Fenian Brotherhood's invasion of Canada quickly disappeared and there was no real threat after the 1890s.
 Nevertheless, the raids had an important effect on all Canadians.
 Ironically, though they did nothing to advance the cause of Irish independence, the 1866 Fenian raids and the inept efforts of the Canadian Militia to repulse them helped to galvanize support for Confederation in 1867.
 Some historians have argued that the affair tipped the final votes of reluctant Maritime provinces in favour of the collective security of nationhood, making Ridgeway the "battle that made Canada."
 Alexander Muir, a Scottish immigrant, author of "The Maple Leaf Forever" and member of the Orange Order, fought at Ridgeway with the Queen's Own Rifles.

 The raids also aroused a martial spirit among Canadians by testing the militia's strength.
 Because of their poor performance, the militia took efforts to improve themselves.
 This was achieved without the huge cost of a real war.
+The militia possessed an authorized strength of 40,000 men, however, during the period of the 1866 raids, a total of 37,170 volunteers turned out.
 The greatest impact of the Fenian raids was in the developing a sense of Canadian nationalism and leading the provinces into Confederation.
 This was seen as necessary for survival and self-defence; the raids showed Canadians that safety lay in unity and were an important factor in creating the modern nation-state of Canada.

-The Fenian raids caused an increased anti-American sentiments in Canada and the Maritimes because of the U.S. government's perceived tolerance of the Fenians when they were meeting openly and preparing for the raids.
+The Fenian raids caused increased anti-American sentiment in Canada and the Maritimes because of the U.S. government's perceived tolerance of the Fenians when they were meeting openly and preparing for the raids.
+However, many Americans saw this as retribution against British-Canadian tolerance and aid to the Confederate Secret Service activities in Canada against the Union during the Civil War (such as the Chesapeake Affair and the St. Albans Raid).
 An estimated casualty figure for the Fenian Raids into Canada 1866, including deaths from disease while on service in both Canada West (Ontario) and Canada East (Quebec), was calculated by the Militia Department in 1868 as 31 dead and 103 wounded or struck by disease (including a female civilian accidentally shot by the militia.)

+Flags

+During the Raids, the Fenians mostly flew green flags with a golden harp.
+These flags were a symbol of Fenian Brotherhood's aspirations for an independent Ireland.
+While the Canadian Militia primarily flew the Red Ensign.
+It was a common symbol for Canadian military units.